Galamrani/TicTacToe/README.md

        so even if the user player is not playing optimally the AI player will still play in an optimal way and look for the fastest way to win.

 2. Alpha-Beta pruning - an optimization technique for the minimax algorithm, it reduces the computation time by a huge factor, which allows us to search much faster and even go into deeper levels in the game tree.
-        it cuts off branches in the game tree which can be ignored, because there already exists a better move available, as a result, it reduces the computation time.
+       it cuts off branches in the game tree which can be ignored because there already exists a better move available.
+          as a result, the computation time reduces by a big and impactful factor.